 The smart factory market can be categorized on the basis of field devices into articulated robots, industrial robotics, industrial network, and control devices.
 Control devices can be further classified into switches, relays, drives, and motors.
 The industrial network can be further sub-segmented into RFID systems, wired networks, and wireless networks.
 Owing to its different products for varied purposes, the demand for industrial networks is projected to grow over the forecast period.
 On the basis of application, the industry can be classified into electronics and electrical, automotive, food and beverages, pharmaceuticals, and mining materials.

 North America is projected to be the dominant region owing to rising adoption in the automotive segment.
-Asia Pacific is expected to emerge as prominent regions owing to the stringent government regulations and the emerging industrial sector in this region.
+The Asia Pacific is expected to emerge as a prominent region owing to the stringent government regulations and the emerging industrial sector in this region.

 Major smart factory vendors include System Insights Inc., Invensys PLC, Mitsubishi Electric Corporation, Ubisense Group PLC, CMC Associates, Johnson Controls Inc., Microsoft, General Electric Co., Apriso Corporation, Siemens AG, Rockwell Automation, and ABB Ltd. The prominent strategies applied by the players include product launches, mergers and acquisitions, collaborations, and agreements to expand the industry.
 These strategies would provide strongly performing and efficient products, which exhibit better customer satisfaction and support the market regulations which are further expected to impel market growth.